fission/fission.io/content/en/blog/url-shortener-fission-mongo-db/index.md

 MongoDB is a popular NoSQL database which stores data in document-based format.
 Data is stored in **collections** which is similar to tables in a relational database.
-Each collection has multiple **documents** which is a single unit of data and it stored like JSON.
+Each collection has multiple **documents** which is a single unit of data, and it stored like JSON.

 MongoDB Atlas is a managed cloud-based offering that eliminats the need to manage the infrastructure.
 In order to get this working, you'll need a MongoDB Atlas account.